 A lock on the door is also a serious bonus, so when they forget, they do not just burst in shouting, “Dad, what you want for dinner,” when you are presenting on an all-employee meeting conference call… err, did that really happen to me…maybe.

 2. Establish Healthy Working Hours

-I worked for many years leading a global team of people from Costa Rica and the USA to Australia and everywhere in between, so what do working hours really mean, when your team is scattered around the globe.
-Well, it means striking the balance of what best meets the needs of your team and your own needs to meet your goals.
+I worked for many years leading a global team of people from Costa Rica and the USA to Australia and everywhere in between, so what do working hours really mean when your team is scattered around the globe.
+Well, it means striking a balance between what best meets your team’s needs and your own needs to meet your goals.